Raise Our Voice in Parliament is back for 2026

 Great question!
 There are lots of ways to write a speech, and there’s no wrong way.
 But, we know this is tricky and we’re happy to help!
 You can access a speech template here.

-You can find the privacy statement here.
+You can find the participation statement here.

 Where can I find the speeches from last year?